-Island House Goa and Devaaya Ayurveda & Nature Cure Centre are 3-star properties.
+Divar Island Farm House and Devaaya Ayurveda Retreat are 3-star properties.

-For Budget travel, Moradia dos Quadros is a good option.
+For Budget travelers, Moradia dos Quadros is a good option.

 What to expect on Chorao Island

-There are some traditional houses and whitewashed churches which looks beautiful in the middle of lush green vegetation.
+There are some traditional houses and whitewashed churches which look beautiful in the middle of lush green vegetation.
 We saw the dense mangroves as we crossed the Mandovi by boat.

 Places to Visit in Chorao Island